michaeljh619/Hart-Tools/README.txt

 =======
 Commits
 =======
+11/19/15:
+- Created "scripts" folder and created standardize.py for use with montage to merge multiple png files into a single strip png file
+- Created .gitignore
+- Added thumbs.db to .gitignore, to get rid of the horrendous file that pops up everytime viewing icons in the directory

 11/08/15:
 - Created Background class for renderable backgrounds
 - Created ScrollableBackground class for backgrounds that can scroll (Not yet finished)